Do you need an unfollow app?

 Social media marketing is easier when you use an unfollow app.

-This post reviewed 13 apps you can use to unfollow people on Instagram, Pinterest, and Twitter.
+This post reviewed 13 apps you can use to unfollow Pinterest unfollowers and people on Instagram and Twitter.

 I’m sure there are unfollow tools for other social media sites, but these hacks shared how I use these tools in my social media strategy.
 For example, if you are a Twitter follower, Social Oomph and Follower Wonk have strong reputations, but I have no familiarity with these tools so they are not included here.